 - Contrary to other disinfectants, it can be used as a multifunctional solution at all levels of disinfection, both as a detergent and as a sterilizer at the same time;

-- Degrading various organic compounds in harmless residues;
+- Degrading various organic compounds into harmless residues;

 - After its use, it degrades spontaneously without leading to the formation of toxic xenobiont (the synthesis products in biology);

-- Does not require any neutralization prior to disposal;
+- Does not require any neutralization before disposal;

 Anolyte and Catholyte also have the following characteristics: